snowdj/pixyll/_posts/2016-09-25-your-filename.md

   No, from this evidence the she can’t conclude that.
 There are multiple arguments for this, as the ones discussed in the lecture.
 For example, there is a selection problem: individuals that are similar are likely to live in the same city.
 Thus, individuals will not only be similar in their education levels, but also in other variables that change your income.
 Thus, the correlation attributed to schooling might come from some of these variables.

+  In R every time you perform an operation with a missing value, you’ll get as a result a missing value as well.

+  In order to get the vector without those missing values, we can identify the position in which they are located.
+We can choose then the ones without those missing values by using the code age[c(1, 2, 3, 4, 6, 7, 8, 9, 10, 12)].
+We can try to simplify this, by just telling R to omit those positions where they are located, and this is possible using two different ways: age[-c(5, 11)], and age[c(-5, -11)].
+We can even simplify this more, and use the is.na function, asking first where are the missing values and then using the negation symbol !.
+Then, we can do this by age[!is.na(age)].